 - Office of Inspector General (OIG)

 Some of these agencies specialize in healthcare fraud, while others maintain a focus on law enforcement more generally.
 Charges may be brought by any of these agencies, depending on the nature of the alleged violation, how it was reported, and whether criminal liability is anticipated.
 Regardless of the federal agency investigating your practice or business, it is crucial to contact a dedicated Arkansas federal healthcare fraud defense attorney the moment you learn you are at the center of a federal healthcare fraud investigation.

 Can healthcare fraud result in criminal charges?

-Yes, there are several statutes that allow for federal prosecutors to pursue criminal charges based on allegations of healthcare fraud.
+Yes, there are several statutes that allow federal prosecutors to pursue criminal charges based on allegations of healthcare fraud.
 Some statutes, such as the False Claims Act, allow for both civil or criminal penalties, depending on the circumstances.
-The general rule is that criminal liability does not attach to a provider’s merely negligent actions—as oppose to intentional conduct.
+The general rule is that criminal liability does not attach to a provider’s merely negligent actions—as opposed to intentional conduct.
 However, there is often a fine line between the two.
 Thus, if you are under investigation for healthcare fraud, contact an experienced Arkansas federal healthcare fraud defense attorney to learn more about the allegations.